LesFruitsDefendus/saskatoon-ng/INSTALL.md

 For Django to serve static files during development `SASKATOON_DEBUG` must be set to `yes`.

 WARNING: This is not suitable for production use!

-TODO: consider [Whitenoise](http://whitenoise.evans.io/en/stable/django.html#django-middleware) for static files handling?
+(See [issue 86](https://github.com/LesFruitsDefendus/saskatoon-ng/issues/86))

 ### Launch the server on localhost